BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 <img src="/assets/img/Anna.jpeg" width="200" alt="Anna Rift" />
 #### [Anna Rift](https://riftEmber.com)

-Anna (they/she) is a sophomore majoring in Computer Science and Mathematics at Boise State University.
+Anna (they/them) is a senior majoring in Computer Science and Mathematics at Boise State University.
 They are currently working on the ChiLL-I/E project.

 * * *